Skip to contentAbout Fig Group

 • You are a small organisation with a simple IT environment - If you have fewer than 50 employees, a straightforward network, and no complex cloud infrastructure, Cyber Essentials demonstrates adequate controls.

-• You want a cost-effective starting point – At £314.99, Cyber Essentials is an affordable way to demonstrate commitment to cybersecurity fundamentals.
+• You want a cost-effective starting point - At £299.99 + VAT, Cyber Essentials is an affordable way to demonstrate commitment to cybersecurity fundamentals.

 Cyber Essentials Plus is the right choice when: